euri10/pyreqwest/docs/performance.md

 ### Async runtime

-Reqwest uses the `tokio` async runtime, so `pyreqwest` does as well.
+`pyreqwest` uses `tokio` Rust async runtime, similar to `reqwest`.
 By default, the library runs on a global single-threaded runtime chosen for simplicity and performance, which is sufficient for most use cases.
 If needed, you can provide a dedicated `tokio` runtime via `ClientBuilder.runtime(Runtime)`.